 One Day in Greenwich – Suggested Itinerary

 There is so much to see and do in Greenwich that it’s not easy to choose which attractions to visit if you only have one day.
-However, since most London visitors only devote one day for Greenwich, here are my recommendations for how to see the best of Greenwich in one day.
+However, since most London visitors only devote one day to Greenwich, here are my recommendations for how to see the best of Greenwich in one day.

 Please note that if you only have one day in Greenwich, you won’t have the time to thoroughly visit each of the museums and exhibitions mentioned below, but you should be able to see the main highlights at each place, as mentioned below.
 Find out!